akshaali/data_sets_projectWork/Iris Species prediction/README.md

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).

 ## Four features :
-were measured from each sample
+were measured from each sample are --
+* length of sepals
+* width of the sepals
+* length petals,
-* length and width of the sepals and petals, in centimeters.
+* width of petal . all in centimeters.

 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.